Gregg Fraley Innovation (GFi)

 Gregg Fraley has emerged as a leading speaker, trainer, and thought leader in innovation.
-He’s not just a theorist — he’s an entrepreneur who’s created value his entire career.
+He’s not just a theorist — he’s an entrepreneur who’s created value his entire career, and across the spectrum of start-ups to Fortune 100 organizations.
 If you want to learn advanced practice in innovation — this is the resource you’ve been searching for.

 Those who hire Gregg as a speaker comment on his expertise, energy, and humor – his “excellent balance of wit and knowledge.”
 He speaks with passion about creativity and innovation — and leaves audiences inspired with ideas and tools to improve.
 Gregg communicates points with real world stories and examples.
 Audience members report results!

 As a consultant, his “whole-brained” approach focuses on bottom line results.
 He is an effective innovation process guide and a dynamic idea generation or strategy facilitator — and his sessions often achieve those elusive breakthrough ideas and strategies.
 He’s been involved with the development of several market-leading consumer products and patented process innovations.
-Companies like Hershey, YUM, and Leo Burnett use Gregg regularly to train and facilitate.
+Companies like Johnsonville Sausage, Allstate, Hershey, YUM, and Leo Burnett use Gregg regularly to train or facilitate.

 A pioneer in the development of interactive television, Gregg worked with Warner Cable’s QUBE project in the early 80s, where he designed and produced entertainment programming.
 While there, he won an Emmy award and a cable ACE award for Innovation.

 Gregg helped develop the first wireless prescription writing system for doctors (SmartScripts, a patented product), as well as numerous computer applications in healthcare, manufacturing, finance, and field service.
 Gregg is a founder of three software firms, and now an innovation services company.
 His management experience includes marketing, branding, sales, research, and technical development.